FAQs – General Information

 When will I see a noticeable improvement from the therapy?

-The time it takes to see results on the therapy varies greatly from patient to patient, but a good guideline to follow is; the faster-moving the cancer, the quicker it is controlled and eliminated.
-In cases of melanoma and lymphomas we have seen cases of extremely fast tumor reduction.
-Bone cancers and bony metastases take the longest to heal, often requiring 12-18 months.
+The time it takes to see results on the therapy varies greatly from patient to patient.
+In cases of melanoma and lymphomas we have seen cases of fast tumor reduction.
+Bone cancers and bony metastases take the longest to heal.
 Multiple sclerosis (MS) takes at least several months to respond, and the symptoms often appear worse before they improve.
 This is not to say that when patients see improvement they are ready to discontinue the treatment.
 It is of utmost importance that patients continue the full therapy according to their doctor’s instructions for the full length of time, not just until symptoms improve.

 Does insurance cover the costs of the treatment?

-do not accept insurance plans on assignment.
+The Gerson clinics do not accept insurance plans on assignment.
 Patients need to inquire with their carrier if they can receive reimbursement.
-Unfortunately, most HMO’s and Medicare/Medicaid do not cover any part of treatment at the Gerson Clinic.
+Unfortunately, most HMOs and Medicare/Medicaid do not cover any part of treatment at the Gerson clinics.

-Is radiation therapy allowed while on the Gerson Therapy?
+Can radiation therapy be done concurrently with the Gerson Therapy?

 Radiation therapy is often effective for relief of bone pain or to shrink a tumor to facilitate surgical removal.
 While it does have some negative effects, radiation, used judiciously, can be an appropriate intervention while on the Gerson Therapy.